 A few simple rules that help:

+Set boundaries early.
 Define when you work and when you don’t.
-Communicate it to clients. - Plan real rest.
+Communicate it to clients.

 Burnout can kill a business before it really starts.
 Going slower at first is not a sign of weakness — it’s how you create something you can actually sustain.